apache/nutch/src/plugin/protocol-selenium/README.md

   <value></value>
   <description>
-    The location on disk where a URL screenshot should be saved to if the 'selenium.take.screenshot' proerty is set to true.
+    The location on disk where a URL screenshot should be saved to if the 'selenium.take.screenshot' property is set to true.
     By default this is null, in this case screenshots held in memory are simply discarded.
   </description>